Colour sergeant

-Colour sergeant or color sergeant (CSgt or C/Sgt) is a rank of non-commissioned officer found in several armies and marine corps.
+Colour sergeant (CSgt or C/Sgt) is a rank of non-commissioned officer found in several armies and marine corps.

 Australia

 In the Australian Army, the rank of colour sergeant has only existed in the Corps of Staff Cadets at the Royal Military College, Duntroon.

 Canada

 Colour sergeant is a rank in the Foot Guards regiments of the Canadian Army, specifically in the Governor General's Foot Guards and the Canadian Grenadier Guards and also previously in The Canadian Guards.
 It is the equivalent to warrant officer; a colour sergeant wears the rank insignia of a warrant officer (a royal crown) on all uniforms except No. 1 Ceremonial Dress, on which a special rank badge is worn: three chevrons, point down, surmounted by an image of regimental colours.

 Canadian colour sergeants are addressed in the same manner as their British counterparts.